 How to Pick the Best Family Vacation Destination

-Today, there are less and less shared experiences when traveling, so the destination really does matter more than the journey these days.
+Today, there are fewer and fewer shared experiences when traveling, so the destination really does matter more than the journey.
 Tweet

 Make sure if you're getting away from it all,